dennyzhang/remote-commands-servers/README.md

 # remote-commands-servers
 Run remote ssh commands on multiple servers

-People can:
+You can:
-1. People can choose how many concurrent executors to run.
-By default, it's 1.
+1. Choose whether to run sequentially or in parallel.
+By default, it's sequential.
-2. If executors count is 1, we run remote ssh commands sequentially.
-3. By default, it will abort immediately, if previous batch has any errors.
+2. When sequential, it will abort immediately if any node has failed.
+Use **--avoid_abort** option to customize it.

-People can customize this by providing **--avoid_abort** option.

 # Online Usage
 ```